 Accounts receivable are carried at their estimated collectible amounts.
-The Company has not experienced collections issues related to its accounts receivable and has not recorded an allowance for doubtful accounts during the years ended June 30, 2022 and 2021.
+The Company has not experienced issues related to the collection of its accounts receivable and has not recorded an allowance for doubtful accounts during the fiscal years ended June 30, 2023 and 2022.